 Overview of your options Making an investment decision can feel a little daunting, even to the more experienced investor.
-To make things simpler, you have the AXA Drawdown Lifecycle Strategy, which is the default should you decide not to choose an alternative investment option.
+To make things simpler, we have built nine Lifecyle options.
 If you want to take more control over the investment of your savings or if none of these suit you, you can also take a look at the other options available.
-Read more about your choices by clicking on the boxes:

-Default investment option Not sure where to start?
+Read more about your choices by clicking on the boxes: Default investment option Not sure where to start?
 Don't forget, the LifeSight ageOmeter or the Savings Planner can help you work out which investment option is right for you.
-If you do not choose (or are not told) otherwise, your LifeSight Account will be automatically invested in the AXA Drawdown Lifecycle Strategy, which is the Default.
+If you do not choose (or are not told) otherwise, your LifeSight Account will be automatically invested in the Lifecycle option, 'Medium Risk - Drawdown'.
 This will include the default Normal Retirement Age for your Plan (see the Plan Guide to find out what this is for you).
 You should carefully consider whether this option is right for your personal circumstances and retirement plans.
-If not, you should update your investment option and/ or your Target Retirement Age.
+If not, you should update your investment option and/or your Target Retirement Age.
 Remember: